fyne-io/tour.fyne.io/layout/maxlayout.md

 The max layout will expand the container to be at least the size of the largest item's minimum size.
 The objects will be drawn in the order the are passed to the container, with the last being drawn top-most.

+Now that we know how to lay out a user interface we will move on to the [`Widget`s](../widget/) that are available to create your application.